-7 Steps to Improve Your Work/Life Balance
+7 Ways To Improve Your Work/Life Balance

-Running a part-time business can be fun and rewarding but maintaining a healthy work/life balance is vitally important - especially if you have other commitments like holding down a full-time job or keeping a happy family.
+Running a business can be fun and rewarding but maintaining a healthy work/life balance is vitally important - especially if you have other commitments like holding down a full-time job or keeping a happy family.

 Throwing yourself into things is admirable, and variety may be the spice of life, but having your fingers in too many pies can soon lead to third-degree burnout.

-Here's a few tips to help you master the juggling act of work, rest and play:
+Here are a few tips to help you master the juggling act of work, rest and play:

 1. Stick to your schedule